DanielLuca25/School-Management-Application/README.md

 The application allows for the creation and management of students, professors, and courses.
-It has functions for adding/removing students from courses, updating managing courses.
-It can be expanded further more to include more advanced features.
+It includes functionalities for adding/removing students to/from courses and for updating and managing the existing ones.
+It can be expanded furthermore to include more advanced features